Skip to content

 Classical music, modern music and cultural events have a spectacular home in this superb building.
 It is truly a building of superlatives and has, understandably, set itself the goal of becoming one of the ten best concert halls in the world.

-The fact that it has the best chances to achieve this is not only due to the spectacular architecture but also to the unique, world-class acoustics.
+It has the best chance of achieving this due to the spectacular architecture and the unique, world-class acoustics.

 More Than Concerts

 But the Elbphilharmonie has even more to offer than concerts.
-The Plaza, 37 meters above the ground, offering a breathtaking 360 ° view of the city and the harbour.
-It is accessible to all and free too.
+The Plaza is 37 meters above the ground, offering a breathtaking 360 ° view of the city and the harbour.
+It is accessible to all and free, too.

-Another reason to visit the Elbphilharmonie is the longest escalator in Europe.
-It starts at the main entrance to the 6th floor.
-It is 82 m high and its course is slightly curved – you can not see where it ends! – quite a journey.
+Another reason to visit the Elbphilharmonie is that it has the longest escalator in Europe.
+It starts at the main entrance and goes to the 6th floor.
+It is 82 m high and slightly curved—you can not see where it ends!
+It is quite a journey.

-A visit is worthwhile, whether for the fantastic view, to learn more about the architecture, meet friends for a coffee and a snack or for a dinner with a spectacular view.
+A visit is worthwhile, whether for the fantastic view, to learn more about the architecture, to meet friends for a coffee and a snack, or to have dinner with a spectacular view.

 Hamburg Piers – Landungsbrücken

 Next stop – Landungsbrücken.
 This floating pierücken is 700 meters long.
-From this water “station” the harbour cruises, the harbour ferries and the HADAG steamers to Finkenwerder, Oevelgönne and Blankenese start.
+From this water “station,” the harbour cruises, ferries, and HADAG steamers to Finkenwerder, Oevelgönne, and Blankenese start.

-Even imposing luxury cruisers set here from time to time.
+Even imposing luxury cruisers are set here from time to time.

-Did you know that you can also use the harbour ferries with your HVV ticket for suburban train and bus?
+Did you know you can also use the harbour ferries with your HVV ticket for suburban trains and buses?

 The Old Elbe Tunnel, the museum ships Rickmer Rickmers and Cap San Diego are also located near the piers.

-A variety of restaurants and souvenir shops go hand in hand with beautiful views.
-In recent decades, the piers have become one of the most popular promenades in Hamburg.
+A variety of restaurants and souvenir shops complement the beautiful views.
+In recent decades, the piers have become one of Hamburg’s most popular promenades.

-The Landungsbrücke offers one of Hamburg’s most popular beach clubs.
-It impresses with the view over the harbour and a cool breeze from the Elbe.
+The Landungsbrücke offers one of Hamburg’s most famous beach clubs.
+It impresses me with the view over the harbour and the cool breeze from the Elbe.

 Only a few meters further on is the fish market.